Maitland

 Maitland has a typical household mix, with a lower-than-average median household size

-Family households comprise 73.0% of all households, including 32.7% couples with children, 25.2% couples without children, and 13.3% single parent families.
-Non-family households account for the remaining 27.0%, with lone person households at 24.5% and group households comprising 2.6%.
+Family households account for 73.0% of all households, consisting of 32.7% couples with children, 25.2% couples without children, and 13.3% single parent families.
+Non-family households comprise the remaining 27.0%, with lone person households at 24.5% and group households making up 2.6% of the total.
 The median household size is 2.6 people, which is smaller than the Rest of NSW average of 2.7.

 Frequently Asked Questions - Households